Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ### Fixed Column Names

-If you set the `Keep Column Names` parameter of the generator to `true`, the fields on generated objects will have a configuration element with a `sql:column` element that provides a mapping to the DB column name, as follows.
+If you set the `KeepColumnNames` parameter of the generator to `true`, the fields on generated objects will have a configuration element with a `sql:column` element that provides a mapping to the DB column name, as follows.

 ```xml
 <field name="business entity id" type="person" key="supplied" required="true">